leobaiano/WC-MaxiPago/readme.txt

 This plugin adds MaxiPago the list of payment gateways WooCommerce

+= Thanks =

+[Claudio Sanches](https://profiles.wordpress.org/claudiosanches/) and [Gabriel Reguly](https://profiles.wordpress.org/gabriel-reguly/) by develop an excellent code in PagSeguro WooCommerce plugin which served me as a starting base.

+[Suissa](https://www.facebook.com/suissa?fref=nf) by creating the post that originated the idea of developing the plugin

 = Contribute =

-You can contribute to the source code in our [https://github.com/leobaiano/WC-MaxiPago) page.
+You can contribute to the source code in our [Github](https://github.com/leobaiano/WC-MaxiPago) page.

 == Installation ==